 Ever notice that after searching for something online, you start to get ads that are relative to those search terms?
 It’s no coincidence.
 From your searches to your activity on social media, nothing is really private; companies are keeping track of who you are to try to sell you their products.
-The more we choose to trade our privacy for convenience, the less privacy we really have.
+The more we choose to trade our online privacy for convenience, the less privacy we really have.

 - Use a Password or Passcode: When you think about how much information your computers and cell phones have, it makes sense to try to do whatever you can to keep that out of the hands of others.
 Obviously you hope that you can keep these devices from criminals, but as an added level of protection, a simple password or passcode can help you secure your information.
+Don’t use obvious passwords that include names/ special dates in your life as they are easier to figure out.
+A random strings of letters, numbers and characters is your safest option.
+If you have trouble remembering these passwords, find a secure password management service.

 - Assume nothing online is fully private: A good rule of thumb is to assume that anything you post online could be found by someone else.
 Consider the appropriateness of what you share online.
 Would you be ashamed if a potential boss saw a prospective post?
 Would a potential criminal be able to gather a dangerous amount of information about your life from it?
 Will you regret what you said a month from now?
 What about a year?
 These are important factors to consider.
 Don’t forget these these questions when your friends tag you in posts or photos, as well.